 If your close friends or relatives also have dogs, you could team up and go for an adventure together.
 Playing with other dogs will help your dog to stay socialised, not to mention keeping their mind occupied and their muscles moving.
 Through BorrowMyDoggy you can even make dog friends for your pooch!

 Remember that although exercise is healthy and great fun, it’s important not to overdo it.

 When feeding your dog, always stick to the recommended portion size.
 If you’re concerned about their weight, try cutting back on treats – and steer clear of human snacks altogether.

-If your dog is overweight, have a chat with your vet about the best ways of getting them back to a healthy weight.
+If your dog is overweight or you're not sure, have a chat with your vet about the best ways of getting them back to a healthy weight.